zhengziqiang/MarineInst20M/Public_Datasets/animal_image_dataset/README.md

 We do not have the copyright of these images.
 If the images violated the copyright issue, we would remove the images immediately.

-The annotations of the images are included in the json.zip.
+The annotations of the images are included in the animal_image_dataset.zip.